Last updated July 2026

 How long is the Westmere Lake walk?

-The loop is 1.7km and takes approximately 25–30 minutes at an easy pace.
+The loop is 1.7 km and typically takes 25–45 minutes at an easy pace.

 Is Westmere Lake Wildlife Reserve free?